mjordan/islandora_fpr/modules/README.md

 ## Overview

-This module creates a derivative from a JPEG OBJ file with DSID 'FPR_IMAGE_TEST' by running the access command defined for JPEGs in the FPR.
+This sample module creates a derivative from a JPEG OBJ file with DSID 'FPR_IMAGE_TEST' by running the access command defined for JPEGs in the FPR.
 It is a sample module illustrating how an FPR command can be used to create a derivative.

 ## Dependencies